Degree of Excellence: Occupational Therapy at UM-Flint

 The University of Michigan-Flint is proud to have the first entry-level Doctor of Occupational Therapy (OTD) in the state of Michigan.
 The OTD program is a professional (or clinical) doctorate, which is the highest level of academic preparation that an entry-level occupational therapist can obtain.
-Our program preparation for the entry-level OTD exceeds that of an entry-level master’s degree.
+The UM-Flint program preparation for the entry-level OTD exceeds that of an entry-level master’s degree.
 Being on the forefront of this professional movement allows our students to be among the most coveted graduates regionally and nationally.

 The OTD program at UM-Flint utilizes a learner-centered teaching approach.
 Incorporating authentic educational activities and experiences, students build their confidence through active hands-on learning.
-Students also benefit from inter-professional education opportunities with our prestigious Doctor of Physical Therapy (DPT) and other health professional programs.
+Students also benefit from interprofessional education opportunities with our prestigious Doctor of Physical Therapy (DPT) and other health professional programs.
 Occupational therapy students are able to hone their patient-centered health care practices across disciplines by utilizing the vast experiences in labs, clinics, and community settings.

 The UM-Flint College of Health Sciences (CHS) has a valuable partnership with Michigan Medicine in Ann Arbor.
 This connection allows UM-Flint students access and opportunities with highly skilled occupational therapy clinicians, and researchers.
 Guest lectures, clinical placements, and work-shops give our students the skills they need to specialize in areas such as spinal cord injuries, stroke, amputations, lymphedema, complications of cancer treatment, and many more.